Codebysky/git-practice1/README.md

 # git-practice1
-This repo is for practice during learning &amp; implementing the git knowledge
+This repo is for practice during learning &amp; implementing the git knowledge.